sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 Using complete words results in more readable code.
 Not everyone knows all your abbreviations.
 You only write code once, but it's read many times.

+This rule can also be used to replace terms, disallowed words, etc. See [`replacements`](#replacements) and [`extendDefaultReplacements`](#extenddefaultreplacements) options.

-Default replacements are available [here](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/master/rules/prevent-abbreviations.js#L7).
+Default replacements are available [here](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/master/rules/prevent-abbreviations.js#L13).

-This rule is fixable for abbreviations with exactly one replacement defined.
+This rule is fixable only for variable names where abbreviation has with exactly one replacement defined.

 ## Fail